DeanoC/mcp-proxy/README.md

 # Start the MCP server behind the proxy with a custom user agent
 # Note that the `--` separator is used to separate the `mcp-proxy` arguments from the `mcp-server-fetch` arguments
 mcp-proxy --sse-port=8080 -- uvx mcp-server-fetch --user-agent=YourUserAgent

+# Start the MCP server behind the proxy with an authorization token
+mcp-proxy --sse-port=8080 --auth-token=your-auth-token uvx mcp-server-fetch
 ```

 This will start an MCP server that can be connected to at `http://127.0.0.1:8080/sse`